Grade 12 or equivalent with credits at or above the general level

 |2ndinstallment due June 3, 2019||$ 7,564|

-Males and Females – you must bring the following items:4 black t-shirts (no design – must have screen printed 2 inch white letters of your last name only in caps on each shirt on the back side)
+You must bring the following items:4 black t-shirts (no design – must have screen printed 2 inch white letters of your last name only in caps on each shirt on the back side)

-towels and personal toiletry articles
+Towels and personal toiletry articles

 1 pair black sweat pants